marcellbarsony/marcellbarsony.github.io/content/2024-06-17-portswigger-ssrf.md

 Replacing this URL with `http://localhost/`, the request can be redirected from its intended location to a hidden Admin panel however, privileged actions cannot be performed just yet.
-Hovering over `Delete` next to Carlos's name the URL in the status bar can be observed.
+Hovering over `Delete` next to `carlos`'s name the URL in the status bar can be observed.

 ![ssrf](/pictures/articles/portswigger/server-side-request-forgery/lab1-3.png)